-Assetto Corsa Competizione Best Logitech Pro Racing Wheel Settings
+Best Assetto Corsa Competizione Logitech Pro Wheel Settings

 Here are our recommended force feedback settings for Assetto Corsa Competizione with the Logitech Pro Racing Wheel.
-These settings have been optimised to utilise all 11Nm of torque that is available from the new direct drive racing wheel from Logitech.
+These settings have been optimised to utilise all 11Nm of torque that is available from this direct drive racing wheel from Logitech.

 All of our optimised settings are simple recommendations.
 You should use these settings as a baseline set up, and then optimise them to tailor them to your own preference.

-Logitech Pro Racing Wheel ACC In-Game Force Feedback Settings
+Logitech Pro Racing Wheel ACC Force Feedback Settings

 Below are our optimised force feedback settings for the Logitech Pro Racing Wheel in Assetto Corsa Competizione.
 These settings can be changed and set in-game.